magenta-aps/osdatascanner/docs/decision-history.md

 The `HashCache` is cleaned up automatically when a scan completes or is cancelled, to avoid accumulating stale rows.

+## Per-scan conversion queues

+Earlier versions of OSdatascanner sent conversion messages through *shared* queues - `os2ds_conversions` by default, or `conversions_full` and `conversions_delta` when the `QUEUE_PRIORITY` configuration was used to keep delta scans out of the way of full scans.

+Cancelling a scan in that model meant either draining the shared queue while filtering out messages tagged for the cancelled scan - which is slow, and keeps workers doing wasted work for as long as the queue holds cancelled messages - or purging the queue entirely, which would also discard any other scans currently in flight.
+Neither was acceptable.

+We now give each scan its own conversion queue, named after the scanner PK and the scan start time (`osds_conversions.{pk}_{YYYYMMDDTHHMMSS}`).
+Cancellation collapses to a single server-side `queue_delete`: the broker drops every undelivered message for the cancelled scan in one operation, and the workers' channels close cleanly because they receive a `delete_queue` broadcast first.

+The trade-off is more queues and a slightly more involved discovery flow: workers subscribe to per-scan queues dynamically via broadcast `CommandMessage`s (`new_queue`, `delete_queue`), and a `worker_hello` round-trip on worker startup makes sure restarted workers learn about ongoing scans they would otherwise have missed.
+The cost is small compared to actually being able to cancel a scan in milliseconds.

+For configuration details, see [RabbitMQ](./architecture/rabbitmq.md).

 [1]: https://cpr.dk/media/12066/personnummeret-i-cpr.pdf "Method for performing a modulus-11 check."

 [2]: https://cpr.dk/cpr-systemet/personnumre-uden-kontrolciffer-modulus-11-kontrol "CPR-numbers exempt from modulus-11 check."